What Is Original Issue Discount?

 An example may help illustrate the discount and interest amount.
 If a bank issues a bond with a maturity price of $1,000 for $900, the original issue discount is $100, and the discount would be included in income as it accrues over the bond term.
 Please note, if the discount is less than one-quarter of an interest percentage (.0025), the discount may be considered de minimis discount and treated as zero.

 Exceptions to Reporting an Original Issue Discount

 Many people would ask if there are any exceptions to reporting OID income.
 The OID may not apply to the debt instruments below, but please always check current laws and regulations with your tax attorney or advisors.

 - United Savings Bond

 - Tax Exempt Obligations

-- Obligations issued by an individual prior to March 2, 1984
+- Obligations issued by an individual before March 2, 1984

-- A loan between individuals if the loan and any other prior loans between the same individuals is less than $10,000 (USD), the individual lending the money is not in the business or regularly lending money; and, a primary purpose of the loan is not to avoid federal income tax.
+- A loan between individuals if the loan and any other prior loans between the same individuals is less than $10,000 (USD), the individual lending the money is not in the business or regularly lending money, and the primary purpose of the loan is not to avoid federal income tax.

 You can speak with a tax attorney or Denver business attorney with questions related to interest and OID by contacting The McGuire Law Firm.
 Call 720-833-7705 to discuss your matters with a tax attorney.